xgui4/virtual-lunduke/code-of-conduct.md

 # Code of Respect

-## This document contains important information about the rules of the project
+## This document contains important information about the rules of this project

 ## Goals and Rules